API Reference/

 job_id semantics.
 The job_id field carries an encoding_jobs.id for encoding.* events.
 For transcription.complete and vision.complete it carries either a compute_jobs.id (when the AI was submitted as a standalone compute call) OR an encoding_jobs.id (when the AI ran as part of a combined encode+AI request).
 If you need a single dispatcher across both pipelines, route by file_id instead — it is unique per file regardless of which pipeline produced the event.

 Re-uploads supersede previous uploads.
-When you upload a new file to a (bucket, object_key) that already has an object, ZiB replaces the prior file_id with a fresh one and marks the old row cancelled.
+When you upload a new file to a (bucket, object_key) that already has an object, ZiB replaces the prior file_id with a fresh one, marks the old row cancelled, and evicts the prior bytes from every node that held them (source shards + encoded segments).
 This applies to every upload type — images, JSON, generic blobs, and encoded video alike — not just files that have an encoding job attached.
 If the prior upload had an in-flight encoding job, that job is cancelled and no further encoding.* webhooks fire for it.
 You will only ever receive lifecycle events for the most recent upload to a given key.
 This means:

 • Route lifecycle events by file_id — it is the canonical discriminator and is guaranteed unique per upload.